 They then needed to hone in on where they wanted to live in Canada.
 Both agreed, they did not want big city living and wanted to have a good work-life balance.
 The Atlantic Provinces were a big draw and they settled on Fredericton for its beauty and friendly communities.
 Two years later, they both have jobs, a gorgeous 5 bedroom house, and the cars that they wanted.
 But, most importantly, they became members of a welcoming community!

-Small cities across Canada attract newcomers by providing benefits such as job opportunities and a high quality of life.
+Small cities across Canada attract newcomers by providing benefits such as job opportunities and high quality of life.
 And, another benefit is that small city living provides newcomers with an option to living in a large, busy, and hectic city.

 Population growth in large cities

-Population and migration growth in large cities often puts puts pressure on areas such as:
+Population and migration growth in large cities often puts pressure on areas such as:

 - Competition for quality jobs